dmd-program/dmd-100/topics/narrative_structure.md

 ### Example Story:

-Below, I have written an example story.
+Below, I have written a story \(based on real events\).
 I then described the plot of the story, and used written narrative to tell the story.

 **Story:** \(1\) A new family sets off on a voyage. \(2\) Their baby gets sick \(3\) Their vessel takes on water. \(4\) They call for help. \(5\) They get rescued and face public scrutiny